Scags/IDA-Scripts/README.md

 # IDA Scripts
 Some random IDA scripts I wrote

+## V2.0

+These scripts were heavily modified on 8/16/2023.
+For a full writeup on the new changes, see [here](https://github.com/Scags/IDA-Scripts/pull/2).

 ### distfromfunc.py ###

 Get the offset from the cursor address and the start of a function.
 Useful for byte patching.